leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 3.png)

-The function used is a [neural network.](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7 "neural") I'll gloss over exactly how those work as I've gone over the intuition before [here](https://avoidboringpeople.substack.com/p/the-next-machine-learning-startup "ML") (Free subs, email me and I'll forward).
+The function used is a [neural network, so it's more complicated than just one step arithmetic.](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7 "neural") I'll gloss over exactly how those work as I've gone over the intuition before [here](https://avoidboringpeople.substack.com/p/the-next-machine-learning-startup "ML"), and it'll overly complicate this walk through.
+Free subs, email me and I'll forward.

 What we need to understand here is that the word is transformed into something else.
 The model can control both how the word is initially turned into numbers, and what function we perform. e.g. instead of (1, 2, 3) times 2, we could have "Had" turned into (2, 3, 4), and then times 3 to equal (6, 9, 12)